jetty/jetty-website-2020/README.md

+THIS REPO HAS BEEN ARCHIVED (see: https://bugs.eclipse.org/bugs/show_bug.cgi?id=569792 )

 Final Location: http://eclipse.org/jetty

 This is a maven build that leverages asciidoc to produce the static html required for the website.